FOMOED - Trading Dashboard

 Traders scan, not read.
 Layout governs perception speed.

-The dashboard was treated as a frontstage layer of a live service ecosystem:
+The dashboard was treated as a frontstage layer of a live ecosystem

 • Market data ingestion